Dotneteer/dotneteer.github.io/_posts/2018-01-25-zxspectrum-part-3.md

 It may happen that during memory and I/O operations the CPU needs to wait while the memory or a device gets ready for a data transfer.
 The CPU has a __WAIT__ input signal; devices may use it to sign that they are not prepared to let the CPU carry on the read or write operation.

+{: class="note"}
-_Note: Later, in another post, you will learn that the __$4000–$7FFF__ range of memory in ZX Spectrum 48K is contended.
-Sometimes, when the CPU wants to read or write the memory, it’s forced to __WAIT__, as the ULA has priority to keep the electron ray in the cathode tub uninterrupted._
+__Note__: Later, in another post, you will learn that the __$4000–$7FFF__ range of memory in ZX Spectrum 48K is contended.
+Sometimes, when the CPU wants to read or write the memory, it’s forced to __WAIT__, as the ULA has priority to keep the electron ray in the cathode tub uninterrupted.

 Memory read and write, I/O read and write machine cycles have their detailed timings—similarly to __M1__.
 Here I won’t detail them.
 If you are interested, check the official Zilog Z80 documentation here.